 Another anti-vax litmus test, in my opinion, is whether someone defends Andrew Wakefield, the notorious former doctor who was stripped of his medical license in the UK due to his efforts to promote a link between vaccines and autism.
 Wakefield made many ethical missteps surrounding his retracted Lancet paper, which almost every other co-author has since denounced.
 Certainly it is not necessary to invoke Wakefield or his research in discussing vaccines and autism, as this article has demonstrated.

 Switching sides: if pro-vax is the opposite of anti-vax, and anti-vax is a philosophical position, then it follows that pro-vax is not a scientific position but a philosophical position as well.
 Consequently, the two litmus tests I use for “pro-vax” are servile or uncritical adherence to the consensus of the medical community and authoritarianism (e.g., mandatory vaccination).
 Both are dangerous to individuals and society and both should be opposed.

-Vaccines are an important medical advancements that serve an important place in modern civilizations’s medical arsenal, but they do not deserve a place in every human body.
-My wife and I have three unvaccinated children, for these reasons:
+Vaccines are an important medical advancement that serve an important place in modern civilizations’s medical arsenal, but they do not deserve a place in every human body.
+My wife and I have chosen not to vaccinate our children for these reasons: